Blank LabelsCustom Labels

 If you're comfortable marketing and maintaining your ecommerce store, dropshipping can be a great opportunity for passive income.
 Once you're able to draw customers – and keep interest up – the effort is relatively minimal.

 "We started out by asking ourselves whether we wanted to build a brand or not.
 As the answer was no, we decided to pursue dropshipping due to its passivity.
-The time we save with dropshipping we can spend on marketing and advertising, which drives more visitors to our site and therefore bolsters revenue and profitability." – Janelle Jones, Sublime Skin Lab
+The time we save with dropshipping we can spend on marketing and advertising, which drives more visitors to our site and therefore bolsters revenue and profitability." – Janelle Jones, Sublime Skin Lab.

 Drawbacks Of Dropshipping